dwyl/learn-d3/README.md

 tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.

+If you are completely new to D3 or Data Visualisation,
 ***First*** visit http://dashingd3js.com and go through all the *basic* tutorials.